daniel-e/blog/src/_posts/2015-09-25-MNIST-handwritten-digits-for-Octave.md

 The MNIST database of handwritten digits (see [here](http://yann.lecun.com/exdb/mnist/)) is a very popular dataset used by the machine learning research community for testing the performance of classification algorithms.
 It contains 60,000 labeled training examples of handwritten digits between 0 and 9 (both including) and 10,000 labeled examples for testing.
 Each digit is represented as a grayscale image each with a width and height of 28 pixels.
 The value of a pixel is in the interval [0, 255].

-Because the database from the link above is in a format that cannot be directly processed with Octave we will use [rustml](/rustml/rustml) to convert into an Octave friendly format.
+Because the database from the link above is in a format that cannot be directly processed with Octave we will use [rustml](/rustml/rustml) to convert it into a format that can be read with Octave.

 ## Download the dataset
-First, we need to download the dataset.
+First, we need to download the original dataset.
 As described [here](https://github.com/daniel-e/rustml#rustml-datasets-package) we execute the following commands on the command line:

 <pre><code class="bash"># download the installer script
 wget -q https://raw.githubusercontent.com/daniel-e/rustml/master/dl_datasets.sh